 He had intimate knowledge of the dangers of lightning.
 He knew not to be out in the open and exposed when a thunderstorm came along.
 He was even in the company of several people trained in CPR and survival skills who would stop at nothing to save one another.
 None of this changed the fact that they were nearly three miles high in the middle of a thunderstorm.

 An average lightning bolt carries 30,000 amps and a trillion watts.
-The air in the immediate vicinity literally explodes when it’s heated to 36,000 degrees — three times that of the surface of the sun.
-During this particular storm, there were hundreds of lightning bolts registered in a couple of hours.
+The oxygen in the air literally explodes as it’s heated to 36,000 degrees — three times that of the surface of the sun.
+During this particular storm, hundreds of lightning bolts registered in a couple of hours.
 There was nowhere to run, nowhere to hide.